vgisclabs/deltachat-touch/README.md

 # DeltaTouch

-Messaging app for Ubuntu Touch (and now also Nix), powered by deltachat-core.
+Messaging app powered by deltachat-core.
+Originally for Ubuntu Touch, it is now also available on Nix (and more, see wiki).

-This is the main branch which contains the version for Ubuntu Touch 20.04 (focal) and Nix.
-The branch nixpkg, which was previously used for the Nix package, has been merged into main.
-Please do not base on nixpkg anymore.

-## Important notice to xenial (16.04) users

-This is the main branch which contains the focal version.
-It will **not** work on xenial.
-Please checkout the xenial branch if you want to build for xenial.
+## Branches

+* main: Ubuntu Touch 20.04 (focal), Nix, Droidian, Mobian and general development.
+In other words, everything **except** Ubuntu Touch 16.04 (xenial).
+Contributions should be based on main.
+* xenial: Ubuntu Touch 16.04 (xenial).
+* Other branches are for development of specific features that are not ready for usage yet.

 ## Infos regarding the Nix package

-Originally targeted for Ubuntu Touch, work is in progress for a Nix package.
 Difference(s) to the Ubuntu Touch version:

 * File im- and export is managed via QML FileDialog instead of the Ubuntu Touch specific ContentHub.

 Currently, some things are broken in the Nix package:

-* Recording voice messages fails due to missing codec
+* Recording voice messages may fail due to missing codec
-* Playing audio files does not work
+* Playing audio files may not work
 * Camera does not work
-* No notifications
-* GUI is not adapted to non-phone screens (i.e., no convergence yet)
-* Most emoji are not displayed
+* Most emojis are not displayed

 ## Building for Ubuntu Touch 20.04 (focal)